Metric space: Completeness

 Informally, a metric space is complete if it has no "missing points": every sequence that looks like it should converge to something actually converges.

-To make this precise: a sequence (x_{n}) in a metric space M is Cauchy if for every ε > 0 there is an integer N such that for all m, n > N, d(x_{m}, x_{n}) < ε.
-By the triangle inequality, any convergent sequence is Cauchy: if x_{m} and x_{n} are both less than ε away from the limit, then they are less than 2ε away from each other.
+To make this precise: a sequence (x_{n}) in a metric space M is a Cauchy sequence if for every ε > 0 there is an integer N such that for all m, n > N, d(x_{m}, x_{n}) < ε.
+By the triangle inequality, any convergent sequence is a Cauchy sequence: if x_{m} and x_{n} are both less than ε away from the limit, then they are less than 2ε away from each other.
 If the converse is true—every Cauchy sequence in M converges—then M is complete.

 Euclidean spaces are complete, as is $\R^2$ with the other metrics described above.
 Two examples of spaces which are not complete are and the rationals, each with the metric induced from $\R$.
 One can think of as "missing" its endpoints 0 and 1.
 The rationals are missing all the irrationals, since any irrational has a sequence of rationals converging to it in $\R$ (for example, its successive decimal approximations).
 These examples show that completeness is not a topological property, since $\R$ is complete but the homeomorphic space is not.